Sensor-platform/cSimOpt/README.md

 [1] Kadra, Arlind, et al. "Scaling laws for hyperparameter optimization." *Advances in Neural Information Processing Systems* 36 (2023): 47527-47553.

 [2] S. Kim and J. Kim, "Parameter Optimization Framework for Enhancing Radar-Based Material Recognition," in *IEEE Sensors Journal*, vol. 24, no. 24, pp. 42219-42229, 15 Dec.
 2024.

+## License & Inqueries

+Copyright © UIF (University Industry Foundation), Yonsei University.
+All rights reserved.
+For any inquiries regarding the usage or licensing of this code, please contact the UIF.
+(Contact: +82-2-2123-5176 / jemin17@yonsei.ac.kr)